 - a.
-Athletic locker rooms are intended for only in-season athletes. - b.
+Athletic Locker Rooms are designated for only in-season athletes. - b.
 All staff and students share the responsibility for safety. - c.
-Propping open outside doors, leaving lockers unlocked, and using technology in locker rooms compromise everyone's safety and privacy.
+Propping open outside doors, leaving lockers unlocked, using technology in locker rooms are some behaviors that compromise everyone's safety and privacy.
 Don't do these. - d.
 Use of cell phones in a locker room by anyone is prohibited.
 It is considered a recording device per Wisconsin Statute 175.22. - e.
 Staff members are not expected to be in locker room spaces to "directly" supervise students.
-However, it is reasonable for a coach/teacher to supervise a locker room by walking through and/or taking a position outside the door or in an adjacent office. - f.
-Opposite-gender staff members should never enter a locker room when students are present unless there is an emergency that requires it. - g.
+It is reasonable for an adult to supervise a locker room by walking through and/or taking position outside the door or in an adjacent office. - f.
+Opposite gender staff members should never enter a locker room when students are present unless there is a crisis that requires it. - g.
 Opposite gender staff members should only enter a locker room when students are not present and when it is a function of their coach in/supervisory duties. - h.
-All lockers should be assigned to an individual and locked at all times. - i.
-Students should only use lockers designated for their use.
-Specific locker banks should be designated for uses such as PE classes, sports teams, and open training. - j.
+All lockers should be assigned to an individual and a lock is used at all times. - i.
+The coach should have this list accessible along with combinations.
+SDJ can search a locker if there is reasonable cause. - j.
+We expect adult staff to provide reasonable supervision of locker rooms spaces.
+This may sometimes include a staff member passing through at the end of practice or at the very least monitoring who enters and exits before securing the room. - k.
+Outside doors should not be propped open at any time unless supervision is possible. - I. Students should only use lockers designated for their use.
+Specific lockers banks should be designated for uses such as PE classes, sports teams and open training. - m.
 Locker rules should be posted and reviewed regularly with students.
-Students are actively involved in the enforcement of these rules with each other. - k.
-If anyone sees anything that is a breach of the rules or has suspicion of any inappropriate activity, they should bring it to the attention of their immediate supervisor, or trusted adult who will help with the next step. - I. Under no circumstances should a student ever enter a locker room they are not assigned to unless there is a crisis that requires it. - m.
-SDJ staff should use discretion when lending out their keys to anyone. - n.
-A plan should be in place for students to have locker room spaces reasonably cleaned of all equipment, garbage, etc after each use. - o.
-A locker room should NOT be a place for staff and/or students to hang out. - p.
-Classrooms, hallways, and gymnasiums should be considered as primary spaces for team meetings when possible.
+Students are actively involved in the enforcement of these rules with each other. - n.
+If anyone sees anything that is a breach to the rules or has suspicion of any inappropriate activity, they should bring it to the attention of their immediate supervisor, or trusted adult who will help with the next step. - o.
+Under no circumstances should a student ever enter a locker room they are not assigned to unless there is a crisis that requires it. - p.
+SDJ staff should use discretion when lending out their keys to anyone. - q.
+Locking the locker room door is everyone's responsibility.
+Staff should always assume their class/team is the last ones using the locker room that day. - r.
+A plan should be in place for students to have locker room spaces reasonably cleaned of all equipment, garbage, etc after each use. - s.
+A locker room should NOT be a place for staff and/or students to hang out. - t.
+Classrooms, hallways and gymnasiums should be considered as primary spaces for team meetings when possible.